-Annexure referred to in paragraph 6(A) under "Report on other Legal and Regulatory requirements" of our Report of even date to the members of the Company on the financial statements for the year ended 31 March 2020, we report that:
+Annexure referred to in paragraph 6(A) under "Report on other Legal and Regulatory requirements" of our Report of even date to the members of the Company on the financial statements for the year ended 31 March 2021, we report that:

 - i.
 The Company does not have any fixed assets and hence clause (i) (a), (b) and (c) of the Order is not applicable. - ii.
 The Company does not have any inventory during the year and hence Clause (ii) of the Order is not applicable to the Company. - iii.
-According to the information and explanations given to us, the Company has not granted any loans, secured or unsecured, to companies, firms, and limited liability partnerships or other parties covered in the register maintained under Section 189 of the Act. - iv.
+According to the information and explanations given to us, the Company has not granted any loans, secured or unsecured, to companies, firms, limited liability partnerships or other parties covered in the register maintained under Section 189 of the Act. - iv.
 In our opinion and according to the information and explanations given to us, the Company has not given any loans or given any guarantees or made any investments or provided any security as per the provisions of Sections 185 and 186 of the Act. - v.
 The Company has not accepted any deposits from the public within the meaning of Sections 73 to 76 of the Act. - vi.
 We have broadly reviewed the cost records maintained by the Company prescribed by the Central Government under Section 148(1) of the Act and are of the opinion that prima facie the prescribed accounts and records have been made and maintained.
 We have however not made a detailed examination of such records with a view to determine whether they are accurate or complete. - vii.
-According to the records of the Company examined by us and information and explanations given to us: - a) Undisputed statutory dues including provident fund, employees' state insurance, income tax, sales tax, service tax, goods and service tax, duty of customs, duty of excise, value added tax, cess and others as applicable have been generally regularly deposited with the appropriate authorities.
-There are no undisputed amounts payable in respect of aforesaid dues outstanding as at 31 March 2020 for a period of more than six months from the date they became payable. - b) There are no dues of income tax, sales tax, service tax, duty of customs, duty of excise and value added tax which have not been deposited on account of any dispute. - viii.
-According to the records of the Company examined by us and the information and explanations given to us, the Company has not defaulted in repayment of loans or borrowings to financial institutions or banks.
-The Company does not have any loans from Government.
-The Company has issued optionally/compulsorily convertible debentures during the year and the Company has not defaulted in the repayment of interest and principal to the debenture holders as per the terms of instruments. - ix.
-In our opinion and according to the information and explanations given to us, the Company has not raised any money by way of initial public offer or further public offer (including debt instruments).
-The moneys raised by way of term loans during the year have been applied for the purposes for which they were raised.
+According to the records of the Company examined by us and information and explanations given to us: - a) Undisputed statutory dues including provident fund, employees' state insurance, income tax, sales tax, service tax, goods and services tax, duty of customs, duty of excise, value added tax, cess and others as applicable have been generally regularly deposited with the appropriate authorities.
+There are no undisputed amounts payable in respect of aforesaid dues outstanding as at 31 March 2021 for a period of more than six months from the date they became payable. - b) There are no dues of income tax, sales tax, service tax, duty of customs, duty of excise and value added tax which have not been deposited on account of any dispute.
+Disputed dues of Goods and services tax which have not been deposited are as under: